-Step 5 - Remove OE brake disc, backing plate and parking brake cable
+Step 5 - Remove OE brake disc and backing plate

 - Remove OEM disc from hub. - Using some scotch brite, cleaner (WD-40 works well) and rags, clean the hub face and flange to remove any rust and provide a nice clean and flat surface for your new discs to seat. - With a 10mm wrench, remove the 3 screws holding the OE backing plate and remove plate.